 A grey, white fur monkey native to Africa, these Old World monkeys roam the ground and stones on a regular basis looking for whatever might be edible.
 Fruit and bugs are high on the menu, but they have no problem stealing interesting human food given the chance to do so.

 They mostly appear in Southern Africa and live in small packs.
-The adults have a distinct black face and tail while the rest of the body is covered in lighter fur.
+The adults have a black face and tail, while the rest of the body is covered in lighter fur.

-These monkeys were regularly used as lab animals in the 1950s and 1960s, and close examination of black and white documentary films of psychology experiments will show many subjects were in fact baby Vervets.
+These monkeys were regularly used as lab animals in the 1950s and 1960s, and a close examination of black and white documentary films of psychology experiments will show many subjects were baby Vervets.

 See Related: Asian Lion